prouty/noisedetector/docs/REFACTORING.md

 ## Migration Status

 The refactoring is complete.
 The old `monitor.py` has been replaced with the refactored version that uses the `core/` module architecture.
-The old code is preserved in `monitor_old_backup.py` for reference.
+All classification functions have been moved to `core/classifier.py`, and `monitor.py` now focuses solely on orchestration and utilities.

 ## Design Patterns Used